 FAQS

-Audiology practices bill for diagnostic hearing evaluations, vestibular testing, auditory brainstem response testing, and other hearing related assessments.
+Audiology practices bill for diagnostic hearing evaluations, vestibular testing, auditory brainstem response testing, and other hearing-related assessments.
 These procedures use specific CPT codes that must align with clinical documentation and physician referrals.
-Insurance providers often review diagnostic claims carefully to confirm medical necessity.
-Proper coding and documentation help prevent claim denials.
+Insurance providers often review diagnostic claims carefully to confirm medical necessity, and proper coding and documentation help prevent claim denials.

 Insurance providers typically require clinical findings, physician referral documentation, and diagnostic test results.
 Medical necessity must be clearly supported within the patient record.
 Detailed audiology reports describing the hearing evaluation or balance testing performed also help justify the claim.
 Missing documentation often leads to rejected or delayed claims.